laughloudlylovelife/discuzx-en/trunk/discuzx2.0/utility/readme.txt

 This upgrade program can also be used for upgrading any previous Discuz!X versions to the latest version.

-The last Discuz!X version for now is Discuz!X v.2.0 29-Jun-2011.
+The last original Discuz!X version can be found at: http://download.comsenz.com/DiscuzX/2.0/
-http://download.comsenz.com/DiscuzX/2.0/

 Before you start the upgrade process,